JasperV/dotfiles/README.md

 ## Features

 - [Anka](https://veertu.com/anka-develop/) to test all of this out on virtual machines
-- Install, update and uninstall scripts
+- Idempotent install and update script
-- TODO: idempotent when running all scripts (paul irish, kalkayan, mikemcquaid, mths)
-- branch based for different OS'es
+- Branch based for different OS'es

 ### Inspired by